Learn how to reclaim your time, lock in your profit, and lead with systems that make the business run (and grow) without you holding it all together.

 Inside this episode:

-Three things.
-Assets, people, and systems.
-Let's break down exactly what this looks like in practice.
 Entrepreneurs drive sales through effort.
 CEOs drive sales through design.
-CEOs are taking responsibility for the result, but they're not doing all of the work.
-It's the difference between, if you consider hauling buckets of water back and forth versus building pipes that keep the flow going whether you're there or not.
-Buckets feel fast at first and pipes feel really slow at first.
-But only one is sustainable.
+CEOs are still responsible for the result, but they’re not doing all the work.
+It’s the difference between hauling buckets of water back and forth versus building pipes that keep the flow going whether you’re there or not.
+Buckets feel fast at first, and pipes feel really slow at first, but only one is sustainable.

-And the more leverage you build, the less sales will depend on you and the more your business can finally grow without you being the bottleneck.
+Start there.
+Scaling sales the CEO way happens piece by piece.
+And the more leverage you build, the less sales will depend on you—and the more your business can finally grow without you being the bottleneck.

 Grab our step-by-step workbook to free up 10+ hours of time off of your schedule per week.